What actually is jet lag?

 Dr Rebecca Robbins

-The Studio Suite at The Greenwich Hotel, New York
+The suite at Greenwich Hotel in New York

 Time your flight